Azure/AtUniverse/README.md

-# Create your first pipeline
+# :rocket: Create your first pipeline

 This is a step-by-step guide to using Azure Pipelines to set up continuous integration for a GitHub repository.

+:clock3: Duration: ~5 minutes

-## Prerequisites
+## :pencil2: Prerequisites

 * You'll need a **GitHub account**, where you can create a repository.
 * You'll need a **Microsoft account**, otherwise known as a Live ID.
 If you already have one, such as a personal email address you use to sign into Windows at school or home, you can use it.
 Otherwise, [create a new one](https://signup.live.com/signup/).

-## Fork the AtUniverse repository
+## :hammer: Fork the AtUniverse repository

 1. If you aren't already signed into GitHub, click **Sign in** at the top-right of this page.
 Enter your credentials to sign in.
 1. Fork this repository by clicking **Fork** at the top-right of this page.
 1. Choose to fork the repository in your personal GitHub account.
 GitHub will fork the repository and navigate to it in your account.

-## Install the Azure Pipelines GitHub App
+## :arrow_down: Install the Azure Pipelines GitHub App

 1. Browse to https://github.com/apps/azure-pipelines and click **Install** (or Configure).
 1. Click the name of your GitHub account into which the repository was forked.
 Then click **Install**.